Our Verdict

 Final Word

-Blue Buffalo True Solutions Adult Cat Blissful Belly Digestive Care dry food recipe is an excellent source of high-quality protein and essential fatty acids, made with natural, wholesome ingredients free from grains, artificial colors, flavors or preservatives.
+Blue Buffalo True Solutions dry food range contains an excellent source of high-quality protein and essential fatty acids, made with natural, wholesome ingredients that are free from grains, artificial colors, flavors, or preservatives.

 Has Blue Buffalo cat food been recalled in the past?